ACT Therapy in Los Angeles for LGBTQ+, BIPOC & Neurodivergent Communities

 Active Skills Work & Values Exploration

-Sessions focus on building the six core ACT processes in a way that is grounded in your real life.
-This includes the specific weight of your identities, your history, and the systemic realities you navigate.
+Sessions incorporate the six core ACT processes in a way that is grounded in your lived experience.
+This includes the specific contexts of your identities, your history, and the systemic realities you navigate.

 Committed Action & Integration

-As therapy deepens, the focus shifts toward taking consistent steps toward your values, and building a life that feels genuinely yours.
+As therapy deepens, the focus shifts toward taking consistent steps toward a values-aligned life.
 Telehealth options are available throughout Los Angeles and all of California.

 Meet Our ACT-Trained Therapists